-The Company accounts for revenue in accordance with ASC 606 - Revenue from Contracts with Customers ("ASC 606").
+The Company accounts for revenue under ASC 606, Revenue from Contracts with Customers.
 The Company determines revenue recognition through the following steps:

 - Identification of a contract with a customer; - Identification of the performance obligations in the contract; - Determination of the transaction price; - Allocation of the transaction price to the performance obligations in the contract; and - Recognition of revenue when or as the performance obligations are satisfied.